AutoResearch/autora/README.md

 - PyCharm (academic licenses for PyCharm professional edition are available for free).
 This is a `python`-specific integrated development environment which comes with extremely powerful tools for changing the structure of `python` code, running tests, etc.
 - Visual Studio Code (free).
 This is a powerful general text editor with plugins to support `python` development.

-The following sections describe how to install and configure the recommended setup recommended for developing AER.
+The following sections describe how to install and configure the recommended setup for developing AER.

 *Note: For end-users, it may be more appropriate to use an environment manager like `Anaconda` or `Miniconda` instead of `poetry`, but this is not currently supported.*